-These are companies where my unique approach brought major improvement to morale, productivity, safety, and profitability – please refer to “What Others Say” – You don’t have to take my word for it!
+These are some companies where my unique approach brought major improvement to morale, productivity, safety, and profitability.
+You don’t have to take my word for it – refer to “What Others Say”!

 Working with a medium-sized plumbing and heating contractor, we identified inefficiencies in their dispatch function.
 The technicians working in the field were getting insufficient and/or inaccurate information from the dispatcher.
 As a result, they spent unnecessary time chasing tools and supplies they could have taken with them when they left the shop if they’d had good information at the outset.
 We corrected that.

 More generally, I worked with the members of the group to help them see the value of more positive approaches to their relationships with each other.
 With that insight, they gradually became a more cohesive team, ready to move on to greater accomplishments.

 After 4 years as Assistant Chief Pilot, preceded by 2 years as a line pilot, I was asked to take on the leadership, as Chief Pilot, of a group of pilots who were seriously demoralized.
 They felt they had no voice and were mere cogs in a machine, and their unenthusiastic performance reflected that.
 My boss and I began a program of personally visiting each of them (logistically challenging, since they were widely scattered geographically, and flew widely varying schedules).
 We listened to their concerns, updated their information on the company’s progress, and followed up with individual positive comments whenever we could find an excuse to.

 Within a few months they began to understand that each of them was important to the performance of the company.
 With that mindset, they began to take their performance much more seriously – productivity, safety, and on-time delivery improved markedly.
 There was a palpable improvement in camaraderie and morale.